fsr/haskell-lessons/script/source/syntax.rst

 ``if`` expressions
 ------------------

-In Haskell ``if`` is not a statement, but in expression, meaning that it returns a value.
+In Haskell ``if`` is not a statement, but an expression, meaning that it returns a value.
 Therefore ``if`` always has a type, and also always has an ``else`` case, which must return a value of the same type.
 For instance we can assign the result of ``if`` to a binding.